-- 3.5 In exceptional circumstances, students whose progress has been unusually rapid may submit for their final award early but such submissions will only be examined where the student has progressed to the final Part of their programme, early submission has been identified as a possibility by the Research Student Progression Board of the School and the final submission has been approved by the student's supervisors. - 3.6 The periods of registration required for each degree above may only be varied after a student has commenced their studies on the recommendation of the relevant Progression Board established under paragraph 6.
-This includes an increase in the period of tuition fee-paying registration.
-It also includes the granting of a period of extension of registration of up to 12 months for completion of the thesis, or in exceptional circumstances, for a longer period.
-An administrative fee only will be payable during the latter type of extension period.
-Whether such extensions for completion of the thesis are available on a specialised four year programme will be set out in the regulations for the programme concerned. - 3.7 The criteria for research degree awards are set out in paragraph 11. - 4.
-Registration - 4.1 Research students will be registered from the outset for the qualification they are aiming for which will be either MPhil, PhD or EngD. - 4.2 New research students must normally register on or within 14 days of the start date notified in their offer letter. - 4.3 Subject to satisfactory academic progress and payment of tuition fees for the previous year in accordance with the provisions of Regulation XVI, research students must re-register each year on the anniversary of the start date.
-Students will be permitted to re-register whilst they are revising a progress report to fulfil the requirements of their Research Student Progression Board in accordance with paragraph 6.4. - 4.4 Research students may take Leave of Absence from their programme in accordance with the provisions of paragraphs 34 to 38 of Regulation IX.
+- 4.1 Research students will be registered from the outset for the qualification they are aiming for which will be either MPhil, PhD or EngD. - 4.2 New research students must normally register on or within 14 days of the start date notified in their offer letter. - 4.3 Subject to continued academic progression and payment of tuition fees for the previous year in accordance with the provisions of Regulation XVI, research students will be permitted to progress to their next part.
+Research students must re-register each year on the anniversary of the start date.

+4.4 Research students may take Leave of Absence from their programme in accordance with the provisions of paragraphs 29 to 33 of Regulation IX.
 The Director of Doctoral Programmes will act as the nominee of the Dean of School in the case of Leave of Absence requests from research students.
-Leave of Absence will normally apply only during the period of tution fee-paying registration stipulated for the relevant degree under paragraph 3.1 above or during any increase in this period required by a Progression Board.
+Leave of Absence will normally apply only during the period of tuition fee-paying registration stipulated for the relevant degree under paragraph 3.1 above or during any increase in this period required by a Progression Board.
 It will be appropriate where a student wishes to take maternity leave, paternity leave or other parental leave and in cases of prolonged ill health.
 Requests on the grounds of difficult personal circumstances will also be considered.
-In exceptional circumstances, Leave of Absence for the purposes of short term employment, temporary lectureships, exchanges, voluntary service or expeditions/sport will also be considered.
+In exceptional circumstances, Leave of Absence for the purposes of short-term employment, temporary lectureships, exchanges, voluntary service or expeditions/sport will also be considered.
 Leave of Absence during the extension period referred to in paragraph 3.6 will not normally be considered except on the grounds of ill health.
 Further details will be found in the Code of Practice on Research Degree Programmes.